 The Deutsches Haus is close to the railway station and both restaurants are just before the end of the tour.
 This means you have your hands free during your walk through the town and refreshments are provided at the end.

-A city tour for connoisseurs and explorers
+A city tour for explorers and connoisseurs

 Start and end station